shubhishukla10/NETLAM/README.md

 - **`dag_inst.txt`**
   Pre-defined instruction for the LLM to create DAGs and detect vulnerable points in the design.
 - **`equivalence.txt`**
-  Pre-defined instruction for the LLM to check for functional equivalence between the golden reference and Trojan-infected netlists.
+  Pre-defined instruction for the LLM to check for functional and semantic equivalence between the golden reference and Trojan-infected netlists.
 - **`Trojan_insert.txt`**
   Pre-defined instruction for the LLM to modify and insert stealthy Trojan in specified module.